FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 Review the map for problems that should be fixed.

 - Grouped positive points mean the channel is embedded below the floodplain.
-  Check cross sections.
+  Check cross-sections.

 - Grouped negative points mean a channel is perched above the floodplain.
   Floodplain to channel flow exchange is blocked.
-  Check cross section data.
+  Check cross-section data.

 - All the points in the following image are OK because they will be automatically corrected when flopro.exe runs (Figure 97).